 The counterparty NACE sector allocation shall be based on the nature of the direct counterparty.
 Where the institutions’ counterparty is a holding company, institutions shall consider the NACE sector of the specific obligor under the holding company (if different from the holding company) which receives the funding (i.e. the specific subsidiary of the holding company in question) rather than that of the holding company, particularly in those cases where the obligor that is benefiting from the financing is a non-financial corporate.
 Similarly, when the direct counterparty of an institution (the obligor) is a special purpose vehicle (SPV), institutions shall disclose the relevant information under the NACE sector associated with the economic activity of the parent company of the SPV.
 The classification of the exposures incurred jointly by more than one obligor shall be based on the characteristics of the obligor that was the more relevant, or determinant, for the institution to grant the exposure.
 The distribution of jointly incurred exposures by NACE codes shall be driven by the characteristics of the more relevant or determinant obligor.
 Institutions shall disclose information by NACE codes with the level of granularity required in the rows of the template.

+Institutions shall disclose this template on a semi-annual basis.